-- placing the child or young person at the setting will be an inefficient use of the LA’s resources.
+- placing the child or young person at the setting will be an inefficient use of the local authorities resources.

-You’ll get the details of the final EHCP by no later than week 20.
+You’ll get the details of the final EHCP no later than week 20.

-The final version of the plan will name the early years setting, school or college that the child or young person will be attending.
+The final version of the plan will name the early years setting, school or college that your child or young person will be attending.

 The support we’ve arranged in the plan will be put in place to help your child or young person from that point on.
 The education setting is legally obliged to deliver the support detailed in the EHC Plan.

 Once issued, an EHCP is reviewed at least once a year, or every 6 months for children under the age of 5.
 This is called an Annual Review.

 If your child or young person is not making progress, needs to move to a different education setting, or if you feel the content of the EHCP needs updating you should request an early Annual Review cycle by contacting the SEND Statuory Services Team or by talking to your child or young person's setting SENCo.
 You can ask the local authority to hold a review at any stage in the year and do not need to wait until the next review is due.